Last Updated on January 30, 2023 by Calvyn Ee

-Once you’re sure that the car is really allowed in your state, the next step is to know if it’s actually a good deal (or something much better than what’s available in your own state).
-You don’t want to waste time going somewhere two or three states away only to find out that it’s a lot more expensive than what’s being offered in your area.
-This applies when the car you want is available both in and out of your state, or if you want to trade your old one that better matches your present requirements.
+Once you’re sure that the car is allowed in your state, the next step is to know if it’s a good deal (or something much better than what’s available in your own state).
+You don’t want to waste time going somewhere two or three states away only to discover that it’s a lot more expensive than what’s being offered in your area.
+This applies when the car you want is available both in and out of your state or if you want to trade your old one that better matches your present requirements.

 How do you know if it’s a good deal?
 Aside from the purchase price, you also have to check the taxes and insurance costs.
-This could be higher or lower depending on the state you’re in.
-There might also be other fees you’re not yet aware of such as transport, delivery, and permit costs.
+This could be higher or lower, depending on your state.
+There might also be other fees you’re unaware of, such as transport, delivery, and permit costs.

 3. Does the car have a good history?

 If you’re looking for a used car, conduct a VIN check and get its history of accidents and major repairs as well as its maintenance logs (e.g. was the car properly and promptly serviced?).
-What you want here is to make sure that the car is still in good condition before you buy it and get on the road.
+You want to make sure that the car is still in good condition before you buy it and get on the road.

 Reading the vehicle history report will give you a quick idea and feel about the car.
 Many vehicles have already gone through accidents and repairs (and it might be hard to find one with a totally clean history).
 However, a single detail can instantly change your mind about whether to buy the car or not.
 For example, if the car was involved in a major car crash or you noticed that it has been frequently going in and out of auto repair, you might want to think twice.

 4. Will it pass an actual inspection?

 Vehicle history reports don’t tell you everything, which is why you should have an independent mechanic with you to inspect the car and see if there are any problems.